pyrsmk/MiniSuite/README.md

 MiniSuite 5.0.0
 ===============

-MiniSuite is a very concise and flexible unit testing tool which aims to have an intuitive and procedural API.
+MiniSuite is a very concise and flexible unit testing tool which aims to have an intuitive and functional API.
 The reports are made to be simple to read.

 ![A MiniSuite report](https://github.com/pyrsmk/MiniSuite/raw/master/screenshot.jpg)